sereneinserenade/notitap/README.md

 ## Contributing

-If you're making money from this extension or as gesture, it'd be very kind of you to **[:heart: Sponsor me](https://github.com/sponsors/sereneinserenade)**.
+**[:heart: Sponsor me](https://github.com/sponsors/sereneinserenade)** to make it possible for me to work on .
 You can also show your ❤️ by ⭐️ing this repository.
 Your support means a lot.

 Clone the repo, do something, make a PR.
 You know what's the drill.
 Looking forward to your PRs, you amazing devs.

 ## Stargazers
 [![Stargazers repo roster for @sereneinserenade/notetap](https://reporoster.com/stars/dark/sereneinserenade/notetap)](https://github.com/sereneinserenade/notetap/stargazers)